CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

 ## Objectives

-In this module, you will become familiar with how to access and navigate different Dynamics 365 customer engagement applications.
+In this module, you will become familiar with how to access and navigate through different Dynamics 365 customer engagement applications.

 ## Estimated Time: 30 minutes